Side to Side: Commercial performance

-Following the performance at the 2016 MTV Video Music Awards on August 28, 2016, "Side to Side" made its official debut in the United States at number 31 on the US Billboard Hot 100 dated September 17, 2016.
+Following the performance at the 2016 MTV Video Music Awards on August 28, 2016, "Side to Side" made its official debut in the United States at number 31 on the Billboard Hot 100 chart issue dated September 17, 2016.
 The song leaped to number 18 the next week.
 After six weeks on the chart, the song hiked up 12–10 on the Hot 100 issue dated October 29, 2016, marking Grande's eighth top-ten entry on the chart and Minaj's thirteenth; it also doubles as the second top-ten single from Dangerous Woman.
-The song later reached a peak of number four for two non-consecutive weeks, becoming the highest-charting single from the album.
-The song stayed in the Hot 100's top ten for 14 weeks of its chart run, dropping out of the top ten on January 28, 2017.
-The song also spent five weeks atop the Billboard Mainstream Top 40 airplay chart, becoming Grande's second number-one on that following "Problem" in 2014, and Minaj's first ever.
-As of June 2020, the song has sold 1.17 million copies in the country.
+The song later reached a peak of number four on the chart dating December 3, 2016, where it stayed for two non-consecutive weeks, becoming the highest-charting single from the album.
+The song stayed in the Hot 100's top ten for fourteen weeks of its chart run, dropping out of the region on January 28, 2017.
+The song also spent five weeks atop the Billboard Mainstream Top 40 airplay chart, becoming Grande's second career number-one there following "Problem" in 2014, and Minaj's first ever.
+As of June 2020, "Side to Side" has sold 1.17 million copies in the country.

 In Australia, "Side to Side" debuted at number 36 on the ARIA Charts and has since peaked at number three, becoming her fourth top-ten single there.
-In New Zealand, the song debuted at number 10, becoming her fifth top-ten single there.
-It rose to number five the following week and peaked at two.
+In New Zealand, the song debuted at number ten, becoming her fifth top-ten single there.
+It rose to number five the following week and later peaked at number two.

 In the United Kingdom, "Side to Side" initially debuted on the UK Singles Chart at number 66 in the week dated June 2, 2016 due to strong digital downloads from the parent album's release, but fell off the chart the following week.
-The song later re-entered at number 24 on the week dated September 9, 2016 following its official release as a single, and has since peaked at number four, earning Grande her fourth top-ten single there, and Minaj's tenth.
+The song later re-entered the chart at number 24 on the week dated September 9, 2016 following its official release as a single, and has since peaked at number four, earning Grande her fourth top-ten single in the nation, and Minaj's tenth.
 As of March 2021, "Side to Side" is Grande's fifth most-streamed song in the United Kingdom and overall 37th most-streamed song by a female artist in the country.